Concrete Spec

 defer destroy(f)

 This is stricter than Rust’s affine ownership.
-The point is not elegance.
-The point is that resource lifetime becomes visible in the program rather than hidden behind implicit Drop behavior.
+The goal is visibility: resource lifetime becomes part of the program rather than hidden behind implicit Drop behavior.

 Copy is explicit and opt-in.
 A type can only be Copy if all of its fields are Copy and it has no destructor obligations.